GW-HIVE/biomuta-old/README.rst

 **Downloading through Big Query**
 *********************************

-*Gain access to the ISB-GCG Big Query repository*
+For complete documentation, see the `ISB-CGC Read the Docs pages <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/>`

+*Step 1 - Gain All Access Requiremenets

-Contact Dr. Fabian Seidle and ask for access.
+Contact Dr. Fabian Seidle and ask for access to the ISB-CGC Big Query repository
     - For the run in Spring 2022 my (Ned) personal gwu account was added to the project 'isb-cgc-training-001'
     - All users have up to 1 TB of downloads free, for our ourporposes we are well under this limit so should not need to pay

+For further information see the `ISB-CGC documentation on gaining access <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`

-*Step 2 - Review the tutorial offered by the ISB-CGC*
+*Step 2 - Run R scripts using R Studio*

+The following scripts are available:

 Go to `MyBinder <https://mybinder.org/>`